FOUND: Carter County Baby Boy Found, Suspect Not Apprehended, Police Say

 Video

-Officials say the baby boy, which authorities in Carter County issued an Amber Alert for, has been found.
+Officials say the baby boy who was the subject of an Amber Alert in Carter County has been found.

 Keep up-to-date with everything that happens in your world.